 Click “Submit Decision.”

-Am I required to accept the full amount that I am offered on my award letter?
+Am I required to accept the full amount that I am offered in my award letter?

 No, you are not required to accept the full amount you are offered.
-You have the option to accept all, modify or decline your loans.
+You have the option to accept the entire loan, modify the amount, or decline your loans.

 Does my Direct Loan eligibility cover the entire cost of the program?

-Assuming you are eligible for both the Direct Unsubsidized Loan and the Direct Graduate PLUS Loan, the aid will cover the current academic year in which you are enrolled.
+If you are eligible for both the Direct Unsubsidized Loan and the Direct Graduate PLUS Loan (see below), your aid will cover the current academic year in which you are enrolled.

-How soon will a loan disburse to my student account?
+How soon will loans disburse to my student account?

-Federal student loans do not disburse earlier than 10 days prior to the start of classes.
+Financial Aid does not disburse earlier than 10 days prior to the start of classes each quarter.

 Can I use loans to cover additional expenses (housing, books, supplies, etc.)?

-Who can I contact at Univeristy of Denver for financial aid questions?
+Who can I contact at Denver for financial aid questions?

 What is the aggregate loan limit?

-What is the difference between a Direct Subsidized Loan and a Direct Unsubsidized Loan?
+What is the difference between a Direct Unsubsidized Loan and a Direct Subsidized Loan?

 Direct Subsidized Loans are available to undergraduate students with financial need.
-The U.S. Department of Education pays the interest on subsidized loans while students are enrolled in their undergraduate programs.
-The Direct Unsubsidized Loan is available to undergraduate and graduate students, and does not require demonstration of financial need.
-The Direct Unsubsidized Loan begins accruing interest as soon as funds are disbursed.
-Learn more about the difference between subsidized and unsubsidized loans.
+The U.S. Department of Education pays the interest on subsidized loans while students are enrolled in their undergraduate program.
+Direct Unsubsidized Loans are available to undergraduate and graduate students; there is no requirement to demonstrate financial need.
+The unsubsidized loan begins accruing interest as soon as funds are disbursed.
+Learn more about the difference between unsubsidized and subsidized loans.

-How much aid am I eligible to receive from the Direct Unsubsidized Loan?
+How much am I eligible to borrow as a Direct Unsubsidized Loan?